MarlinFirmware/Marlin/README.md

 You are here because you are looking for the latest BIQU B1 firmware and you will hopefully find what you are looking for!
 Read below to find out how.

-## Current version of Marlin
+## Current versions of Marlin and TFT

-The files in this repository contain the source, configs and compiled firmware for Marlin: 2.0.7.2 (If you downloaded before 12:00pm GMT on 15-11-2020 please download and install again).
+The files in this repository contain the source, configs and compiled firmware for Marlin: 2.0.7.2

 The firmware within this repo uses modified versions of the standard Marlin config files created by the talented @thisiskeithb.

+You will also find the latest compiled versions of the TFT firmware which has been customized for use with the B1.

 ## Using this repo.